 - Energy efficiency is a way of managing and restraining the growth in energy consumption.
 Something is more energy efficient if it delivers more services for the same energy input, or the same services for less energy input.
 For example, when a compact florescent light (CFL) bulb uses less energy than an incandescent bulb to produce the same amount of light, the CFL is considered to be more energy efficient. http://www.iea.org/topics/energyefficiency/

 - Energy efficiency is not energy conservation.
 Energy conservation is reducing or going without a service to save energy.
 For example: Turning off a light is energy conservation.
 Replacing an incandescent lamp with a compact fluorescent lamp (which uses much less energy to produce the same amount of light) is energy efficiency. http://eetd.lbl.gov/ee/ee-1.html

 Applications for the Big Sale Energy Efficiency Mini-Grant become available in the spring semester of each year.
-Contact Thomas Evans at email@example.com or 828-262-2545 for more information.
+Contact the ACT Office at 828-262-2545 for more information.

 Photo: The Hospitality House with its solar panels that were funded by ACT's Big Sale Energy Efficiency Grant and Blue Ridge Electric Membership Corporation